 H.3322 by Pitts, Rutherford, et.al, - Among other statutory changes removing mandatory minimums, the bill amends the Explosive Control Act to remove the mandatory minimums.
 For example, the one year mandatory minimum relating to obstruction is removed from Section 16-23-740, the one year mandatory minimum for first offense and the five year mandatory minimum for second offense regarding providing false information to law enforcement were both removed in Section 16-23-750.
 The mandatory prison time was removed regarding mandatory installation of Fire Alarm boxes in Schools and Hospitals.
-The bill was discussed in subcommittee this week; however, was carried over and scheduled to be discussed in the Criminal Laws Subcommittee, Wednesday, February 27, 2019 @ 9am in Room 516 of the Blatt Building.
+The bill remains in committee.